-- 1. Discuss with patient/family/carers:- - Realistic expectations of treatment including time frames
+- 1. Discuss with patient/family/carers:

+- Realistic expectations of treatment including time frames

-- O How to recognise adverse reactions and side effects of clozapine (tiredness; constipation, weight gain, dizziness; postural hypotension; hypersalivation; raised temperature/cough/signs of infection; tachycardia; fitting)
+- How to recognise and manage adverse reactions and side effects of clozapine (tiredness; constipation, weight gain, dizziness; postural hypotension; hypersalivation; raised temperature/cough/signs of infection; tachycardia; fitting)

-- What to do if adverse events occur.
+- What to do if adverse events occur

+- Monitoring requirements and lifestyle advice

+- The importance of adherence and not to stop taking clozapine suddenly without medical advice

 - Smoking and clozapine interaction

+- The use of prophylactic laxatives

+- Off label use (where applicable)

 - 2. Patient to give informed consent

 - 3. Full medical history review

-- 4. Full medication review caution in patients taking sedatives or benzodiazepines, anticholinergics, antihypertensives, alcohol.
-Bone-marrow suppressants (e.g. Carbamazepine, depot antipsychotics) should be withdrawn before starting clozapine

-- 5. Full physical examination

-- 6. Perform baseline tests (see Appendix 1)

-- 7. Register patient directly.
-Pharmacy or clozapine clinic staff can provide guidance as needed clozapine may only be started once the patient has been registered and has a valid blood result taken in the last 10 days

-- 8. Patient will be reviewed medically once a week as a minimum during the first 4 weeks of treatment
+- Full medication review caution in patients taking sedatives or benzodiazepines, anticholinergics, antihypertensives, alcohol.
+Bone-marrow suppressants (e.g. Carbamazepine, depot antipsychotics) should be withdrawn before starting clozapine - 5.
+Full physical examination - 6.
+Perform baseline tests (see Appendix 1) - 7.
+Register patient directly.
+Pharmacy or clozapine clinic staff can provide guidance as needed clozapine may only be started once the patient has been registered and has a valid blood result taken in the last 10 days - 8.
+Patient will be reviewed medically once a week as a minimum during the first 4 weeks of treatment